 As a rule of thumb, successful businesses with refined processes have generally invested in professional branding and design at some point in their lifetime.
 Building a brand is an important part of creating a resilient organization.
 The brand guidelines that your business adheres to cannot be tossed out the window when it’s time to choose lettering for signs, posters, and banners.

 You must try to follow the acceptable fonts that your branding expert laid out for your company.
-If your brand uses serif, comic sans, or other script-like fonts that are considered poor letter styles for signs, you may have to make accommodations.
-Fonts like Optima or Bodoni that are vaguely script-like and playful can be a good compromise.
+If your brand uses a serif, comic sans, or other script-like fonts that are considered poor letter styles for signs, you may have to make accommodations.
+Sans serif fonts (like the ones listed below) are typically a better option for any type of sign or banner.

 Usage of Sign

 Where is your sign being used?
 Are there legal standards (like ADA signage requirements) that limit you to certain fonts or minimum sizes?
-The World Wide Web Consortium also sets a contrast ratio of 3:1 for large-scale text under success criterion 1.4.3 that must be met if you’re representing your signage on your website as well.
+The World Wide Web Consortium also sets a contrast ratio of 3:1 for large-scale text under success criterion 1.4.3, which must be met if you’re representing your signage on your website as well.

 The main thing to keep in mind is that there is no single answer to the question, “What is the best font for signs?”
 The best sign font ultimately depends on its use.